TUD-RST/pyblocksim/README.md

 pyblocksim provides a framework for:

-- easily describing blocks and their interconnections (including explicit feedback)
+- describing blocks and their interconnections (including explicit feedback) as compact source code
 - converting the whole model into a state space form
 - passing it to the numerical integrator of scipy
 - easily accessing the simulation results